schoenemeyer/HPC-azbatch/ncarwrf/README.md

 # How to run WRF 3.8.1 with azbatch ?

-After cloning the repo, change directory to the linpack subdir and execute these steps
+After cloning the repo, change directory to the ncarwrf subdir and execute these steps

 ## Download WRF

-Download the HPL binaries from our storage by running these command
+Download the wrf.zip file with binaries and libraries from our storage by running these command

     ~/HPC-azbatch/ncarwrf$ wget "https://hpccenth2lts.blob.core.windows.net/wrf/wrf.zip" -O wrf.zip